 Federal Stafford and private/alternative loan funds are sent to the Student Accounting Office by electronic funds transfer (EFT).
 The student's account will be credited for tuition and fees, and any remaining amount will be available as a refund via HigherOne.
 Please note that if the student chose a lender that does not utilize EFT, the student must sign the paper check when it arrives at the Student Accounting Office.

 Students who drop credits, withdraw from UMB, or whose classification is changed to Maryland resident status for tuition purposes may be entitled to a refund of tuition and fees for the semester.

 Students receiving financial aid who drop credits or withdraw from UMB should contact the Student Financial Aid Office.

 Federal regulations require that a percentage of Federal Title IV financial aid funds be returned as repayment for non-completion of the semester.
-Therefore, if a student withdraws from UMB before 60% of the semester has been completed, he/she will have his/her financial aid recalculated based on the date of withdrawal.
+Therefore, if a student withdraws from UMB before 60 percent of the semester has been completed, they will have their financial aid recalculated based on the date of withdrawal.
 The Student Accounting Office will calculate the amount of funds to be returned based on the Department of Education's repayment formula.